4dn-dcic/tibanna/docs/api.rst

   usergroup                           Tibanna usergroup to share the permission to access
                                       buckets and run jobs

+  do_not_delete_public_access_block   If set True, Tibanna does not delete public
+                                      access block from the specified buckets
+                                      (this way postrunjson and metrics reports will not be public).
+Default False.

 Note: starting ``0.9.0``, users do not need to export ``AWS_ACCOUNT_NUMBER`` and ``TIBANNA_AWS_REGION`` any more.